kyra-ohare/car-migo/README.md

 }'
 ```
 By the way, Jake Sully is our ADMIN.
 You can find more users to play with in [migrations/local-data-seed/V1000.1___local_data_seed.sql](./migrations/local-data-seed/V1000.1___local_data_seed.sql).

+Moreover, follow the link to [Postman Collection](.github/assets/Car-Migo.postman_collection.json) which contains all the application APIs plus some extra admin endpoints.
+As well as, these are the [Postman Environments](.github/assets/Car-Migo-envs.postman_environment.json).

 ### JWT
 The response to the request above will contain a JWT token which you should pass to every subsequent HTTP request as a Bearer token.
 For example: